-To impart knowledge on electric circuit analysis under steady state and transient conditions.
+• To impart knowledge on the operation and analysis of electrical circuits under steady state and transient conditions.

-CO1: Understand fundamental laws and characteristics of DC and AC electrical networks.
+CO1: Understand the fundamental laws and formulate the equations for DC and AC electric networks.

-CO2: Formulate electric circuit models and compute the steady state electrical quantities using network theorems and graph theory.
+CO2: Compute the steady state electrical quantities using network theorems and graph theory.